Active Learning for Regression by Inverse Distance Weighting: Active learning algorithm

-Algorithm~\ref{algo:IDEAL} reports the pseudocode of the proposed AL algorithm that we call Inverse-Distance based Exploration for Active Learning (IDEAL).
-The main complexity of Algorithm~\ref{algo:IDEAL} is due to retraining the predictor $\hat y$ at Step~\ref{algo:ideal:retrain} to exploit the new sample $(x_{N+1},y(x_{N+1}))$, and to solving the optimization problem at Step~\ref{algo:ideal:acquisition} to get such a sample.
-Regarding the former, warm-starting or incremental learning could be exploited if supported by the training algorithm.
-Note that output data scaling can be updated before retraining $\hat y$, such as by applying standard scaling based on the currently available values $y_k$, $k\in\QQ$.
-Regarding Step~\ref{algo:ideal:acquisition}, the computation complexity mainly depends on the number of operations required to evaluate the predictor $\hat y(x)$ in~\eqref{eq:confidence}.
+The initial phase of {\ideal} (Algorithm~\ref{algo:IDEAL}) requires either extracting $N_{\rm init}$ samples by Latin Hypercube Sampling (LHS)~\cite{MBC79} (population-based AL) or K-means~\cite{Llo57} (pool-based AL).
+In addition, {\ideal} requires retraining the predictor $\hat y$ at Step~\ref{algo:ideal:retrain} and solving the optimization problem at Step~\ref{algo:ideal:acquisition} to get a new sample.
+Depending on the class of predictors $\hat y$ used, retraining can be the most expensive computation effort.
+As for other AL methods, warm-starting the training algorithm or incrementally learning $\hat y$ could be exploited, if supported by the particular class of prediction models and training algorithms chosen.
+Regarding Step~\ref{algo:ideal:acquisition}, the computation complexity mainly depends on the number of operations required to evaluate the predictor $\hat y(x)$ in~\eqref{eq:confidence}, and therefore on the complexity of the selected model class.